yuktheswar19/Notes-Work/200 Programming/Python/Loops.md

 - **Final result:** After the loop finishes, the sum contains the sum of all numbers from 1 to n, which is what we want to calculate.
 - **Essential for accumulation tasks:** Whenever you want to add or accumulate values in a loop, you must have a variable like sum to collect that running total.

+### Prime Numbers
+- The prime numbers are divisible by 1 and itself

+display the prime numbers between 1 and 100